 Design-wise, Taj Mahal quartzite is firmly in the “quiet luxury” trend.
 It typically features a soft cream-to-warm-white background with subtle beige and gold veining, which feels upscale without being busy.

-It photographs exceedingly well, which matters in a world where most clients make decisions based on renderings, Pinterest boards, and Instagram feeds.
+It photographs beautifully, which matters in a world where most clients make decisions based on renderings, Pinterest boards, and Instagram feeds.

 Why it’s becoming a default recommendation: